YeoKyuLi/Algorithm_study/README.md

+# Alrogithm
-This is for recoring of my Alrogithm study.
+This is for the recording of my Algorithm study.